Julius Maada Bio: Early life

 Julius Maada Wonie Bio was born on 12 May 1964, in Tihun, a village in the Sogbini Chiefdom, Bonthe District in the Southern Province of Sierra Leone.
 Bio was born three years after Sierra Leone's Independence during the administration of then Sierra Leone Prime Minister Sir Albert Margai of the SLPP.
-Bio is the 33 of 35 children born to Sherbro Paramount Chief Charlie Bio II of Sogbini Chiefdom.
+Bio is the 33rd of 35 children born to Sherbro Paramount Chief Charlie Bio II of Sogbini Chiefdom.
 Bio's father had nine wives.
 Bio is named after his paternal grandfather Julius Maada Wonie Bio, who was also a Sherbro paramount chief of Sogbini Chiefdom.
 Bio is an ethnic Sherbro, and a practicing Roman Catholic.

 Bio began his primary education at the Roman Catholic Primary School in Tihun, Bonthe District.
 After finishing his early years in primary school, Bio was sent to the town of Pujehun to live with his older sister Agnes, who was a primary school teacher in Pujehun.
 Bio completed his primary education at the Holy Family Primary School in Pujehun.
-After his primary education, Bio's older sister, Agnes, enrolled him at the Bo Government Secondary School in Bo (commonly known as Bo School), a prominent boarding school.
+After his primary education, Agnes enrolled him at the Bo Government Secondary School in Bo (commonly known as Bo School), a prominent boarding school.
 Bio spent seven years at Bo School, rising to become school prefect.
 Bio graduated from Bo School in 1984 with A-level at age 20.